 As a dentist, it makes sense to be somewhat “serious.”
 After all, dental work, no matter how big or small the case, is serious business.
 Perfectionism is the order of the day and mistakes can’t be tolerated.
-As far as being a leadership goes, that seriousness and attention to detail can sometimes come through as gruff, impersonal grouchiness!
+As far as being a leader goes, that seriousness and attention to detail can sometimes come through as gruff, impersonal grouchiness!
 And this may present a problem – staff want to be uplifted and encouraged!
-Of course that doesn’t mean you tolerate non-performance or poor quality customer relations – but there’s no reason to walk around with a frown!
+Of course, that doesn’t mean you should tolerate non-performance or poor-quality customer relations – but there’s no reason to walk around with a frown!

 Treat managing your staff as a game.
 Bonus systems or prizes for accomplishing the week’s goal are a couple of examples of how you can make it a game for your staff.